 The WF-SP800N supports the big three digital assistants: Google Assistant, Alexa, and Siri.
 The feature is extremely buggy.
 Every time I called up Google Assistant, either nothing happened, or the program would wait for me to voice a command without any notification.
 Normally, a pop-up appears on your smartphone screen giving you the greenlight to share an inquiry, but nothing would ever show up.
 On rare occasions when I did get to use the feature, it lagged horrendously, responding 5 seconds later to a request.
 It was much of the same when using Siri on macOS.

-Sony WF-SP800N: Active noise cancelation and ambient listening
+Sony WF-SP800N review: Active noise cancellation and ambient listening

-The WF-1000xM3 offers the best noise cancellation in the category, thanks to the QN1e processor, which is basically a toned-down version of the chip featured in Sony’s flagship WH-1000xM3 over-ear headphones.
-It’s a workhouse capable of canceling out a large amount of ambient noise and producing hi-res sound.
-Sadly, it’s absent on the WF-SP800N, but despite its omission, these buds do an admirable job of blocking unwanted noises.
+The WF-1000XM3 offers highly effective noise cancellation, thanks to the QN1e processor, which is basically a toned-down version of the chip featured in the brand's flagship Sony WH-1000XM4 over-ear headphones.
+It’s a workhouse capable of cancelling out a large amount of ambient noise and producing hi-res sound.
+Sadly, it’s absent on the WF-SP800N, but despite its omission, these buds do an admirable job of blocking unwanted noises — enough for it to make our list of the best noise-cancelling earbuds, in fact.

 Sony’s Ambient Sound mode has also been improved, allowing you to hear what’s going on in your vicinity more clearly.
 When enabled, I could hear birds chirping and the gleeful kids right next to me pestering their parents for candy.
 The feature benefits outdoor runners most, as it keeps them aware of oncoming traffic or construction work.
 Sony even lets you adjust the amount of ambient sound you want to hear via mobile app.